 - Secured debt is backed by an asset or collateral, such as a mortgage or car loan, and is “secured” by your home or vehicle, and interest rates are lower because of reduced risk to the lender.

 - Unsecured debt is based on your credit history and includes credit lines and signature loans.
 Lenders trust that you will repay this type of transaction based on your past performance; however, interest will be a lot higher.
+Collateral is not required to secure unsecured debt.

 - Revolving debt allows you to borrow more while still carrying a balance, for instance, credit cards.
 It’s challenging to pay off a debt when you are constantly increasing the amount owed.